John-TSI/TSI_Project__Bunny/README.md

 Development Notes:
 ------------------
-Development of the program included the use of separate feature branches to implement new functionality:
+Development of the program included the creation of separate feature branches to implement additional functionality beyond the project's minimum requirements:

 - branch 'MakeInfected' was used to develop and test the 'SpreadInfection' method of class Field.
 - branch 'FoodShortage' was used to develop and test the 'MassCull' method of class Field.
-- branch 'InputCull' was used to develop and test the extra feature which allows the user to initiate a population cull with a key input.
+- branch 'InputCull' was used to develop and test the extra feature which allows the user to manually initiate a population cull with a key input.
 - branch 'NoMaxCount' was used to develop and test the extra feature which allows the user to remove the maximum population limit.

-These feature branches were each merged with the main development branch once their respective additional functionalities had been tested.
+These feature branches were each merged with the main development branch once their respective functionalities had been tested.
+Another feature branch, 'Real-Time', was created to develop the additional functionality which would allow the program to print updates to the user in real-time.
+Work towards the implementation of this feature is ongoing, and hence this branch has not yet been merged with the main developement branch.